An assault by a dangerous weapon may be committed in either of two ways. It is either an attempted battery or an immediately

-In short, assault with a dangerous weapon has one element in addition to those required for simple assault: that the assault was done by means of a dangerous weapon.
+In short, as our Massachusetts criminal defense attorney details, assault with a dangerous weapon has one element in addition to those required for simple assault: that the assault was done by means of a dangerous weapon.

 Type 1: An Attempted but Incomplete Battery by Using a Dangerous Weapon